MESHGuides are summaries of research relevant to school teachers. They are translations of theory to practice.

 Main title: MESHGuide name

-short synopsis of your MG and who you expect to use it in particular
+short synopsis of your Guide and who you expect to use it in particular

 Column 2 Column 3 Column 4 Column 5

-Any text or material that relates to this box.
-This should include hyperlinks.
-It will appear in a screen at the side of your MG grid
+Any text or material that relates to this box including hyperlinks will appear in a screen at the side of your Guide when the box is clicked.

 2.1 Box heading 3.1 4.1 5.1